tongwu2020/phattacks/glass/Readme.md

 Currently, the model is used to adversarial training.
 For curriculum adversarial training, change the code in ```if __name__ == "__main__":``` refer to roughly line 131.

+You don't have to download the VGGFace Pretrained Model, since we released a L_inf model (About 150M) that we used.

 ### 3. Randomized Smoothing